 (In the Daintree, we no longer grow our own plants and instead work with a local indigenous nursery for seedling supply or the local council's own rainforest nursery.)

 Our nursery in Mullumbimby in NSW is a key part of our work, housing 130,000 trees per year.
+In addition, we purchase trees from nearby nurseries to ensure we have enough supply for our plantings.
 Throughout the week our team run seed propagation, potting, weeding and other tasks for our volunteer teams.
-We take special care to ensure we are growing vulnerable, endangered and critically-endangered species of trees, shrubs and vines, have a high diversity of native species, and prioritise food and habitat trees for native animals.
+We take special care to ensure we are growing vulnerable, endangered and critically endangered species of trees, shrubs and vines, have a high diversity of native species, and prioritise food and habitat trees for native animals.

 If plants are grown from seed, they are set to germinate in a nursery tunnel specific to those conditions until big enough to go into a misting tunnel.
 If grown from wildlings, they are potted and grown immediately in the misting tunnel to ensure survival.
 The hot humid conditions of the misting tunnels accelerate growth dramatically.
 After just a few months in there, plants can go to the shade house.
 The shade house provides some direct sun, less water and hardens the plants a little more.
 After no more than 1-3 months in the shade house, they are taken outside to harden in the full sun with little water before planting.
 During this growth period, we need to ensure that funding is secured to plant them.